ihmeuw/vivarium_research/docs/source/gbd2019_models/causes/ihd/index.rst

 Coronary microvascular disease is another type of coronary heart disease.
 It occurs when the heart’s tiny blood vessels do not work normally.

 [NIH_IHD]_

+**Heart Failure**

+Heart failure is a condition in which the heart can't pump enough blood to meet the body's needs.
+In some cases, the heart can't fill with enough blood, while in others, the heart can't pump blood to the rest of the body with enough force.
+Some people have both problems.

+Heart failure develops over time as the heart's pumping action grows weaker.
+It can affect one or both sides of your heart.
+Right-side heart failure occurs if the heart can't pump enough blood to the lungs to pick up oxygen.
+Left-side heart failure occurs if the heart can't pump enough oxygen-rich blood to the rest of the body.
+Left-sided and right-sided heart failure may have different causes.
+Right-side heart failure may cause fluid to build up in the feet, ankles, legs, liver, abdomen, and the veins in the neck.
+Right-side and left-side heart failure also may cause shortness of breath and fatigue (tiredness).

+The leading causes of heart failure are diseases that damage the heart.
+Examples include ischemic heart disease, high blood pressure, and chronic obstructive pulmonary disease.

+[NHLBI]_
+[AHA_IHD]_

 GBD 2019 Modeling Strategy
 --------------------------